josephrubin/recycle.js/README.md

 ```
 The main file grabs the `BANK` module and tells it to create a new account.
 To do this, the Bank must itself get the new account object from the `ACCOUNT_MANAGER` module.
-Notice how the `Accounts` variable is instantiated immediately, but Bank only attempts to get `ACCOUNT_MANAGER` inside the loadPrepared callback.
+Notice how in `banking.js` the `Accounts` variable is instantiated immediately, but Bank only attempts to get `ACCOUNT_MANAGER` inside the loadPrepared callback.
 This is to ensure that the module is ready.
 >banking.js
 ```
 mod.exports = (function() {